quic-go/docs/content/docs/quic/qlog.md

 weight: 90
 ---

-quic-go logs a wide range of events defined in [draft-ietf-quic-qlog-quic-events](https://datatracker.ietf.org/doc/draft-ietf-quic-qlog-quic-events/), providing comprehensive insights in the internals of a QUIC connection.
+quic-go logs a wide range of events defined in [draft-ietf-quic-qlog-quic-events](https://datatracker.ietf.org/doc/draft-ietf-quic-qlog-quic-events/), providing comprehensive insights in the internals of a QUIC connection. quic-go uses the streaming log format using JSON Text Sequences (JSON-SEQ), as defined in [draft-ietf-quic-qlog-main-schema](https://www.ietf.org/archive/id/draft-ietf-quic-qlog-main-schema-09.html#section-11.2).

 qlog files can be processed by a number of 3rd-party tools. [qvis](https://qvis.quictools.info/) has proven very useful for debugging all kinds of QUIC connection failures.